Time Zones in Yemen

 does Yemen use daylight saving time?

 No, Yemen does not use daylight saving time.
-The country stays on UTC+3 all year, so there are no seasonal clock changes.
+The country stays on UTC+3 all year, and the clocks do not change seasonally.

 what is the time difference between Yemen and UTC?

-Yemen is UTC+3.
+Yemen is UTC+3 throughout the year.
 This means local time in Yemen is three hours ahead of Coordinated Universal Time.

 what currency does Yemen use?

 Yemen uses the Yemeni rial, abbreviated YER.
-This is the standard currency used for local purchases, service payments, and pricing within the country.
+This is the national currency used for local pricing, payments, and financial transactions.

 what is the dialing code for Yemen?

 The international dialing code for Yemen is +967.
-You need to use this country code when calling Yemen from another country.
+You use this country code when calling a Yemeni number from outside the country.